Bezovo

 Bezovo is a village in Municipality of Struga, North Macedonia.

 Population

 Bezovo (Bizova) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Dulgobrda.
 The settlement had a total of 8 households with the anthroponymy attested being of a mixed Albanian-Slavic character with a slight predominance of Slavic names.
 Bezovo (Pezovo) is again recorded in the Ottoman defter of 1583 as a village in the vilayet of Dulgobrda.
 The settlement had a total of 24 households with the anthroponymy attested being mostly Slavic in character, with Albanian anthroponyms forming a minority as well as displaying instances of Slavicisation (e.g., Borko son of Gjergj Marko).
 The village had 1 Muslim household.

-According to the 1943 Albanian census, Bezovo was inhabited by 172 Orthodox Macedonians.
+According to the 1943 Albanian census, Bezovo was inhabited by 182 Orthodox Albanians or Serbs.

 The current population is 54 (2002):